-^{}LTSS refers to services for persons who are elderly or who have physical disabilities and certain HCBS for individuals with intellectual or developmental disabilities enrolled in the ECF CHOICES program..
+8 LTSS refers to services for persons who are elderly or who have physical disabilities and certain HCBS for individuals with intellectual of developmental disabilities enrolled in the ECF CHOICES program.

-- 38. Enrollment in Managed Care Organizations (MCOs).
+- 36. Enrollment in Managed Care Organizations (MCOs).
 With the exception of individuals enrolled in TennCare Select, all individuals eligible for TennCare (TennCare Medicaid or TennCare Standard), including those dually eligible for Medicare, shall be enrolled in a managed care organization providing the benefits described in paragraphs 28 (TennCare Benefits) and 29 (Cost-Effective Alternatives) of these STCs.
 Individuals with intellectual and developmental disabilities must enroll in an at-risk MCO in order to participate in ECF CHOICES.
 During the phased implementation of ECF CHOICES and as determined appropriate for efficient operation of the ECF CHOICES program, choice may be limited to two managed care organizations in each region.
 In addition to the managed care organization, enrollees are enrolled with a Pharmacy Benefits Manager for covered pharmacy services and a Dental Benefits Manager for covered dental services.
-The Pharmacy Benefits Manager administers the pharmacy benefits program, using a preferred drug list that is established by the state (in consultation with a Pharmacy Advisory Committee), taking into account the cost, therapeutic equivalency, and clinical efficacy in accordance with waiver authority. - 39.
+The Pharmacy Benefits Manager administers the pharmacy benefits program, using a preferred drug list that is established by the state (in consultation with a Pharmacy Advisory Committee), taking into account the cost, therapeutic equivalency, and clinical efficacy in accordance with waiver authority. - 37.
 TennCare Select.
 TennCare Select is a prepaid inpatient health plan (PIHP) (as defined in 42 CFR § 438.2) which operates in all areas of the state and covers the same services as the MCOs.
-The state's TennCare Select contractor is reimbursed on a non-risk, non-capitated basis or a partial risk basis for services rendered to covered populations, and in addition receives fees from the state to offset administrative costs. - a.
+The state's TennCare Select contractor is reimbursed on a non-risk, non-capitated basis or a partial risk basis for services rendered to covered populations, and in addition receives fees from the state to offset administrative costs.
+Covered outpatient drugs that are prescribed for medically accepted indication(s) (as defined in 1927(k)(6) of the Act) but not included on the state's preferred drug list will be covered subject to the requirements of prior authorization programs in accordance with 1927(d)(5) of the Act. - a.
 The TennCare Medicaid and TennCare Standard populations included in the TennCare Select delivery system and the services provided to these populations by the TennCare Select contractor are as follows: - i.
 Children who are eligible for Supplemental Security Income.
 TennCare Select provides medical case management and all MCO covered services. - ii.
 Children in state custody and children leaving state custody for 6 months post-custody as long as the child remains eligible.
 TennCare Select provides medical case management, all MCO covered services, and coordination with the Department of Children's Services (DCS) around medical and behavioral services. - iii.
 Children who are receiving care in a nursing facility or an intermediate care facility for individuals with intellectual disabilities.
 For children and adults in a Home and Community Based Services 1915(c) waiver for individuals with intellectual disabilities, current enrollees may opt-in to receive services through TennCare Select, and new participants may opt-out of TennCare Select in order to receive services through another MCO.
-TennCare Select provides medical case management and all MCO covered services. - iv .
+TennCare Select provides medical case management and all MCO covered services.

+iv .
 Enrollees living in areas where there is insufficient capacity to serve them.
 TennCare Select provides medical case management and all MCO covered services.